To quickly explore Bay City — as locals call their town — you have two options:

 The neighborhood is popular with creatives and vintage lovers.
 Stores are full of trendy clothing and other items from the second half of the twentieth century.

-The city's largest neighborhood faces the Pacific Ocean.
-It's home to Golden Gate Park, the University of California with a recreation area, farm produce stands, and cafes.
+The city’s largest district stretches all the way to the Pacific Ocean.
+Here you’ll find Golden Gate Park, the University of California with its recreation area, farmers’ markets, and cozy cafés.

 This neighborhood in downtown San Francisco is interesting with new buildings, a stadium for the local baseball team, museums of cartoon art, modern art, etc. There are many good hotels, clubs, art venues, restaurants.

-It's mostly populated by hipsters and migrants from Spain.
-Mission can't be described as rich or poor - it has everything.
+This district is mainly inhabited by hipsters and immigrants from Spain.
+The Mission can’t be described as either rich or poor — it has a bit of everything.
 There are many galleries, art studios, and exhibition spaces.
-There are parks, of which Dolores is the most famous.
-In May, Mission hosts a carnival similar to the Brazilian carnival.
-This neighborhood of San Francisco is not considered particularly dangerous, but you should be careful when entering it.
+Parks abound, the most famous being Dolores Park.
+In May, the Mission hosts a carnival similar to the one in Brazil.
+While it’s not considered a particularly dangerous area, visitors should still exercise some caution.

-There are no fishermen left in this old harbor area, but mostly tourists.
-They go to Pier 39 to see the sea lions, the Wax Museum, the Mechanics Museum, the Chocolate Factory, the Oceanarium, the Maritime National Historical Park, or to restaurants for seafood specialties.
-From Fisherman's Wharf, pleasure boats leave for Alcatraz, the prison island now a museum.
+In this old port district, fishermen are long gone — today, it’s mostly tourists who fill the area.
+They head to Pier 39 to see the sea lions, visit the Wax Museum, the Musée Mécanique, the chocolate factory, the aquarium, or the Maritime National Historical Park, and enjoy seafood in local restaurants.
+From Fisherman’s Wharf, sightseeing boats depart for Alcatraz Island — the former prison that has now become a museum.